Diabetes in cats

 Type 2 diabetes is more common than type 1 diabetes in cats.

 Male cats are more likely to develop diabetes.
-Other risk factors include obesity, age, inactivity, and using steroids to treat other conditions.
+Other risk factors include obesity, age, inactivity, plus using steroids to treat other conditions.

 Any cat can develop diabetes, but some breeds are more likely to get it than others, including: